ART/WORK: a conversation

 A conversation about capital, labour, the working practices of artists, and the future of work

-The ART/WORK residency at Block 336, supported by the Finnish Institute in London, is a 5-week artist residency and exhibition for an artist based in Finland that looks at themes of work, labour, and how these are valued and expressed in wider society, timed to coincide with the end of Finland’s Universal Basic Income trial.
+The ART/WORK residency at Block 336, supported by the Finnish Institute in London, was a 5-week artist residency and exhibition (8 February to 9 March 2019) for an artist based in Finland that looks at themes of work, labour, and how these are valued and expressed in wider society, timed to coincide with the end of Finland’s Universal Basic Income trial.

-This conversation, programmed and chaired by Artquest, will consider the themes of the residency, the working practices of artists, and the future of work.
+This conversation, programmed and chaired by Artquest, considered the themes of the residency, the working practices of artists, and the future of work.
+Listen again, or hear any of our other nearly 200 interviews, audio guides and other programmes on SoundCloud.

 Anu Suhonen is a Helsinki-based visual artist who works mainly with video, photography and installations.
 She is currently artist in residence at Block 336 during the ART/WORK residency.
 Her project at Block 336, Process Accelerator 2.0, presents a factory that chases maximum productivity, satirically reflecting on late capitalism’s push for constant economic growth.
 Like a snake eating its own tail at an ever-increasing pace, Process Accelerator 2.0 explores technological advancement, mass-production, and short-lifespan goods, considering the effects this vicious circle has on the environment and its limited resources.